 \subsection{The Overall Design}

 The proposed global-scale, decentralized GNSS architecture operates as a two-stage system, as illustrated in Figure~\ref{fig_1}.
-The first stage is an offline graph-aware learning phase that derives a sequence of doubly stochastic mixing matrices tailored to a set of known communication patterns.
+The first stage is an offline graph-aware learning phase that derives a sequence of doubly stochastic mixing matrices tailored to a set of communication patterns.
 The second stage is an online optimization phase that executes an adapt-then-combine (ATC) diffusion strategy augmented with gradient tracking (GT).
 In this phase, nodes exchange global satellite parameters and gradient trackers to reach consensus on global states while simultaneously optimizing local parameters.
-These stages are tightly coupled in a framework we term \textbf{Graph-Aware ATC GT-Diffusion}: the offline phase overcomes the limitations of single-snapshot topology optimization by maximizing information mixing over time, thereby significantly accelerating the online phase's convergence to the centralized baseline.
+These two stages are tightly coupled in a unified framework termed \textbf{\texttt{GraT-Diff}} (pronounced ``Great-Diff''), short for \textbf{Gra}ph-aware gradient-\textbf{T}racking \textbf{Diff}usion with an ATC protocol.
+The offline phase overcomes the limitations of single-snapshot topology optimization by maximizing information mixing over time, thereby significantly accelerating the online phase's convergence to the centralized baseline.